Inedo/inedo-docs/Content/proget/feeds/pypi/howto-pypi-proxy.md

 To set up a package approval flow, refer to [HOWTO: Approve and Promote Open-source Packages](/docs/proget/packages/package-promotion/proget-howto-promote-packages).
 This guide uses NuGet feeds as an example, but the steps are identical when creating PyPI package feeds.

-After creating your "Unapproved" and "Approved" feeds, follow the steps in ["Using the Feed in Python Clients"](#add-feed) to add the "Approved" feed (e.g. `npm-approved`) as a source using either `pip install` or `pip config`.
+After creating your "Unapproved" and "Approved" feeds, follow the steps in ["Using the Feed in Python Clients"](#add-feed) to add the "Approved" feed (e.g. `npm-approved`) as a source.